 1. What do I think this person’s motivation is?

 3. What is the part of me that wants to change this boundary?

+4. What is in the best interest of my student?
 Sometimes befriending someone because they are in need ends up being counterproductive.
 Clear boundaries help people feel safe and contained.
 In the area of psychotherapy, part of what makes the therapeutic relationship a safe one is that clients know the limits of the relationship.

 The simplicity of that agreement gives them the space to do some deep work without the dynamics of a “regular” relationship where expectations are constantly being negotiated.
 One of the best things we can do for our students is be clear about our boundaries.

 Hala Khouri has a master’s degree in psychology and a doctorate in clinical psychology.
 She has been teaching movement and yoga for over 20 years.
 She teaches nationally and locally in Los Angeles, and has a private practice in Venice, Ca. – halakhouri.com